grassifrancesco/Stroop-Test/README.md

 OPTIONAL:

-you can install nodemon so it's easier to change things while the server is running run the command:
+you can install nodemon so it's easier to change things while the server is running, just run the command:
   ```
 sudo npm install -g nodemon
 ```
-it will install nodemon globally
+this will install nodemon globally